Sergeb250/Bakame/README.md

 ## Summary

-Bakame is a desktop AI assistant that stays in a small floating overlay.
-It can listen to microphone audio, computer audio, or both, then answer in a single AI response window with typed chat and live voice prompts.
+Bakame is an enhanced version of OpenCluely and an open-source **alternative to Cluely**, featuring a floating desktop AI assistant, microphone/computer audio support, typed chat, live voice prompts, Interview Mode, and Exam Mode.

 Prompts appear in white.
 Answers appear in green.
 Interview mode gives short, natural answers with examples when useful.
 Exam mode detects questions and answers directly.